martincartledge/martincartledge.io/src/content/blog/mapreduce-deep-dive.md

 The manner in which it performs this processing is split into two actions, you guessed it, mapping and reducing.

-To use:
+A map operation is performed on each _logical_ record derived from the input, a set of key/value pairs are composed, then a reduce operation is applied to _all_ values that _share the same key_.

+When broken down into steps:

-A user specifies a map function:
+- A user specifies a `map` function:
   - Processes a key/value pair
-- Which generates a set of intermediate values associated with the same key
+  - A set of intermediate values associated with the same key is generated

-And a reduce function:
+- A user specifies a `reduce` function:

-- merges all values associated with the same key
+  - All values associated with the same key are merged

-- Automatically parallelized and executed on a large cluster of commodity machines
+  - This operation is automatically parallelized and executed on a large cluster of commodity machines

 The run time system handles: